x-atlas-consortia/donor-metadata/README.md

 # Authentication token
 The entity-api requires an authentication token, which is obtained from Globus.
 An authentication token for a consortium's entity-api is set via the consortium's Single Sign On.

-## Token caching
-The application caches the authentication token in a session cookie.
-Caching the token facilitates the curation of multiple donors in a session: it is not necessary to supply the token for each donor.

-Although authenticaion tokens have a long expiration period (72 hours), the application clears the cached token from the session cookie after 5 minutes.
-It is also possible to clear the session cookie explicitly using a button in the form in the home page.

 ## 401 (Access denied) errors
 The application will raise a HTTP 401 exception when: